 A look at Bristol-Myers Squibb

-Headquartered in New York City, Bristol-Myers Squibb (BMY) is an American pharmaceutical company that deals with innovative medicines for patients with serious diseases in therapeutic areas such as virology, oncology, cardiovascular therapy, neuroscience, and immuno-science.
+Headquartered in New York City, Bristol-Myers Squibb (BMY) is an American pharmaceutical company that develops innovative medicines in various therapeutic areas, including cardiovascular, neuroscience, immunoscience, oncology, and virology.

 While Bristol-Myers Squibb’s stock price has risen ~3.8% in 2Q17, it had fallen ~5.4% year-to-date as of July 7, 2017.

 Wall Street analysts estimate that the stock has the potential to return ~3.4% over the next 12 months.
 Analysts’ recommendations show a 12-month targeted price of $57.14 per share, compared with $55.28 per share on July 6, 2017.

 Of the 23 analysts tracking Bristol-Myers Squibb stock, ten recommend “buy,” ten recommend “hold,” and three recommend “sell.”
 The consensus rating for Bristol-Myers Squibb stands at 2.4, which represents a moderate “buy” for value and long-term investors.

 Analysts’ revenue estimates

 Bristol-Myers Squibb’s revenue has increased over the past few years, following the strong performance of key products Opdivo, Yervoy, Sprycel, and Empliciti from the oncology franchise, Orencia from the immunoscience franchise, and Eliquis from the cardiovascular franchise.